Getting to Know Your Neighborhood: The North End

 241 Hanover St.

-Distinguishing among the North End’s many Italian restaurants isn’t easy, but Bricco is a standout.
-It’s popular for its contemporary cuisine, an award-winning wine list—with vintners from California and Italy—and a late-night menu (brick oven pizzas and innovative cocktails) Fridays and Saturdays from 11:30 pm to 2 am.
+Bricco is a standout among the North End’s many Italian restaurants.
+It’s popular for its contemporary cuisine, award-winning wine list—with vintners from California and Italy—and a late-night menu (brick oven pizzas and innovative cocktails) served Fridays and Saturdays from 11:30 pm to 2 am.
 Bricco bills its cooking style as “sophisticated ‘boutique’ Italian cuisine,” but you’ll also find traditional dishes, like meatballs and shrimp scampi, as well as seafood, chops, and artisanal pastas.
 The desserts are superb—be sure to try the crème brûlée.
-Down a narrow alley at the rear stands a separate panetteria that sells delicious artisan bread daily.
+Down a narrow alley at the rear stands a separate panetteria that sells artisan bread and Italian sandwiches daily.

 253 Hanover St., second floor

 Arya Trattoria is steeped in history for owner Massimo Tiberi.
 It’s on the site of the former Scalinatella restaurant, where he once worked as a bread boy.
-And more than 30 years ago, when it was known as Il Sole restaurant, his family held his baptism reception there.
+And more than 30 years ago, when it was known as Il Sole restaurant, Tiberi’s family held his baptism reception there.
 The current restaurant—named for Tiberi’s daughter—is a blend of old-world Italian and modern sophistication.
-The menu changes with the seasons, but expect to find entrées like handmade gnocchi with lobster, braised pork shank in tomato sauce, and grilled local sea scallops, as well as classic Italian fare like handmade tagliatelle prepared with veal, beef ragout, pancetta, and tomato sauce and meatballs from a family recipe.
-Arya also offers a prix fixe three-course meal designed by its culinary team for $60.
+The menu changes with the seasons, but expect to find entrées like handmade gnocchi with lobster, braised pork shank in tomato sauce, and grilled local sea scallops, as well as classic Italian fare like beef ragout, pancetta, and tomato sauce and meatballs from a family recipe.
+Arya also offers a prix fixe three-course meal designed by its culinary team for $70.

 255 Hanover St.

 A North End staple since 1962, this intimate café is a relaxing place to sit with an espresso and cannoli.
 Its cocktail list includes a pistachio martini made with vanilla vodka, amaretto, Midori, and a scoop of pistachio gelato.
 All gelato is made on the premises, and among the flavors are tiramisu, nocciola (hazelnut), and zuppa inglese (a custard-based house creation with chocolate, cinnamon, and pieces of rum-soaked sponge cake).
-The back of the café has a dazzling pastry case, where you’ll find baba rum (a yeast cake soaked in rum), frutta di bosco (a tart filled with sweet custard cream topped with fresh berries), profiteroles, and other treats.
-Open daily to 2 am, it has a lively late-night scene.
+The back of the café has a dazzling pastry case, where you’ll find baba rum (a yeast cake soaked in rum), frutta di bosco (a tart filled with sweet custard cream topped with fresh berries), award-winning cannolis, and other treats.
+Open daily from 7 am to 2 am, the café has a lively late-night scene.

 263 Hanover St.

 Established in the 1930s, this family-owned Italian bakery has maintained its recipes and traditions for decades.
 Specializing in custom cakes, handmade cookies, and Italian delicacies, it has a considerable following and has been featured in the New York Times, the Boston Globe, and National Geographic and on a Food Network Christmas special.
 Try one of the shop’s famous cannoli or a piece of the ricotta pie (sweetened ricotta cheese baked in pasta frolla pastry dough).
-Certain specialties, like the amaretto cake (two layers of Italian sponge cake soaked in rum and amaretto liquors and filled with creamy vanilla custard), have to be ordered in advance.
+Certain specialties, like the amaretto cake (two layers of Italian sponge cake soaked in rum and amaretto liquors and filled with creamy vanilla custard), must be ordered in advance.
+The bakery carries gluten-free pastries as well. .

 Modern Pastry also operates Modern Underground Bar & Grill, a subterranean spot serving simple pub fare like burgers, wings, salads, sandwiches, and other quick bites.
-It’s hard to find, so keep an eye out.
+It’s at the same address but is a bit hard to spot, so keep an eye out.

 272 Hanover St.